China

 Featured Resources

-Wind Farm in Guangling County, Shanxi
+Wind Farm in Guangling County, Shanxi, China

 China is also rapidly urbanizing, with major repercussions for the global climate and human health.
 By 2030, one billion people—one out of every eight humans on Earth—will reside in China’s urban centers, so it’s imperative the nation designs low-carbon and sustainable cities.
+Although China has improved how it manages urbanization, many cities feature wide arterial roads and large neighborhood blocks, making personal vehicles the only reasonable form of transportation.
+This car-based development pattern has created dangerous air pollution and crippling traffic congestion.

 Our Work

 We also focus on developing low-carbon, livable cities using the principles from our book Emerald Cities: Planning for Smart and Green China, the first comprehensive manual detailing green building and sustainability practices for low-carbon city planning and construction.
-Our team works to design urban systems properly from the outset by equipping planners, mayors, developers, and other decision-makers with the tools needed to build cities that are livable, sustainable, and prosperous.
-At least a dozen new Chinese city developments have followed the principles, and they were applied to Shanghai’s new 45-kilometer car-free corridor that provides an avenue for active transport along the Bund waterfront.

 China Program Team

-China Topics
+China Program Topics

 Carbon Pricing